cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 __Cocos Creator 3.0__ uses a new future-oriented engine architecture, which will bring high-performance, data-oriented and load-balanced renderers to the engine, and seamlessly support Vulkan & Metal multi-backend rendering.
 In the future, it will also support mobile VR/AR and some Host platform.

-For a detailed introduction to the __Cocos Creator 3.0__, please go to [Official Website Update Instructions](https://cocos.com/creator).
+For a detailed introduction to the __Cocos Creator 3.0__, please visit the [Official Website Update Instructions](https://cocos.com/creator).

 ## How to migrate Cocos Creator 2.x projects

-Although **we do not recommend forcing projects in development, especially those about to go live, to upgrade to v3.0**, we have introduced the v2.x resource import tool in Cocos Creator 3.0.
-This tool supports the perfect import of resources from old projects, as well as assisted migration of code.
+Although **it is not recommended to force projects in development, especially those about to go live, to upgrade to v3.0**, a v2.x resource import tool has been introduced in Cocos Creator 3.0.
+This tool supports the perfect import of resources from old projects, as well as assistance in migrating code.

 ### Resource Import